Create online tiled imagery layers and add them to a web map

 Field button

-3. In the Add fields window, click Mean to select it, and click Add.
+3. In the Select fields window, check the box next to Mean to select it, and click Add.

 Mean option selected in the Add fields window